RyanAmeri/blog/0007-deep-js-foundations-v3.md

 - Where should you use arrow functions and where should you avoid them?
 - Should you avoid using `this`?
 When should you use a namespace object and when should you use a module?

 The blog series is based on [Kyle Simpson's](https://twitter.com/getify?lang=en) excellent [Deep JavaScript Foundations v3](https://frontendmasters.com/courses/deep-javascript-v3/introduction/) course on Frontend Masters.
-The slides for the course are freely available [here](https://static.frontendmasters.com/resources/2019-03-07-deep-javascript-v2/deep-js-foundations-v2.pdf).

 Though the content and the presentation are my own, this blog series owes a heavy debt to Getify for his excellent structure of material and for obviously being the _source of truth_ when it comes to JavaScript.
 I'd highly encourage everyone take the course if they can and to read his [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) book series.